aurelien-genois/etch-a-sketch/README.md

 <h2 align="center"><a  href="https://aurelien-genois.github.io/etch-a-sketch/">Live Demo</a></h2>

 ## Description
-The [third Odin project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project) for practice basic JavaScript (Arrays, Loops, DOM manipulation, ...).
-The goal of this project was initially to practice arrays, loops and DOM manipulation but I took this project to learn also how to combine colors (when changing opacity), how to change the mouse cursor and how to manage touch event (for drawing on mobile or tablet).
+The [third Odin project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project) is a drawing grid without \<canvas\> (and CanvasRenderingContext2D methods) for practice basic JavaScript (Arrays, Loops, DOM manipulation, ...).
+I took this project to learn also how to combine colors (when changing opacity), how to change the mouse cursor and how to manage touch event (for drawing on mobile or tablet).

 ## Features
 <p align="center">
 <img src="screenshot-1.gif" alt="screenshot" width="50%"/><br>
 </p>

-- Can draw in the grid with your mouse (pen) by holding right click
+- Can draw in the grid with your mouse (pen) by holding left click
 - Can draw and fill by touching with finger
-- Can erase with your mouse (eraser) by holding left click
+- Can erase with your mouse (eraser) by holding right click
 - Can choose a color from the color picker or the history palette

  <br>